Mary Kay Vyskocil

-Mary Kay Vyskocil (born March 22, 1958) is a United States district judge of the United States District Court for the Southern District of New York and a former United States bankruptcy judge for the same court.
+Mary Kay Vyskocil (born May 22, 1958) is a United States district judge of the United States District Court for the Southern District of New York and a former United States bankruptcy judge for the same court.
 President Donald Trump nominated her to the district bench in 2018 and again in 2019, and she was confirmed in 2019.

 Education

-Vyskocil earned her undergraduate degree from the Dominican College in Rockland County, New York, where she was the class valedictorian and student government president, and her Juris Doctor from St. John's University School of Law, where she served on the Moot Court Executive Board.
+Vyskocil earned her Bachelor of Arts degree from the Dominican College in Rockland County, New York, where she was the class valedictorian and student government president, and her Juris Doctor from St. John's University School of Law, where she served on the Moot Court Executive Board.

 Legal career

 Prior to her appointment to the bench, she practiced general commercial litigation for almost thirty-three years at the New York City-based law firm of Simpson Thacher & Bartlett.

 Federal judicial service

 Bankruptcy court service

 Vyskocil was selected to become a judge of the United States Bankruptcy Court for the Southern District of New York in 2016.
 She was sworn in as a United States bankruptcy judge on April 7, 2016, and served until her elevation as a district court judge.